Dolly IS A Cracker

 “Ah-hahahhaha… That’s hilarious.
 You losers!”

-That was one of the final discussions SuperBlogger EdHill and I engaged in with Friend of CTMQ Liz while eating at CTMQ Curiosity, Shady Glen Dairy Stores, home of Esquire magazine’s best cheeseburger in the world.
+That was one of the final discussions SuperBlogger EdHill and I engaged in with our friend Liz while having lunch at, Shady Glen in Manchester, home of Esquire magazine’s best cheeseburger in the world.
 I was actually fearing “The pink building” for several months at that point because I had no idea what to expect.
-I had found it – “it” being officially the Special Joys Bed & Breakfast Toy and Doll Museum and Shop – online a year prior and had done a drive by in between my visits to Coventry’s Brick School House Museum and Strong-Porter House Museum.
+I had found it – “it” being officially the Special Joys Bed & Breakfast Toy and Doll Museum and Shop – online a year prior and had done a drive-by in between my visits to Coventry’s Brick School House Museum and Strong-Porter House Museum.

 I noted the frilly pink and purple decorative eaves at the museum and thought to myself, “How am I ever going to go there and file a CTMQ report?”
 I knew I could never do it alone.
-I also knew EdHill wouldn’t have wanted to go there at all – which is why I didn’t tell him it was part of our MegaQuest day.
+I also knew EdHill wouldn’t have wanted to go there at all – which is why I didn’t tell him it was part of our outing that day.
 But the cat was out of the bag, thanks to Liz, and now Ed knew we were headed to “the pink building.”
 What neither of us knew – or could have known – was that we were about to experience our second CTMQ Twilight Zone moment together.
-(The first, long time readers will remember, was the singular Witch’s Dungeon Classic Movie Museum in Bristol.)
+(The first, you may remember, was the singular Witch’s Dungeon Classic Movie Museum in Bristol.)